 It is not possible to set an ‘automated’ failover through your control panel with HA-IP basic, but you can do so with HA-IP Pro, see this article.
 Through our API, it is possible to configure an automated failover for HA-IP basic as well.
 It does however require quite some active monitoring (like our TCP-monitoring) and programming skills to make use of our API.
 You can consult the API documentation for some examples of solutions.

 Yes, you can adjust the name of your HA-IP, just like your VPS or private network.
 In order to do so, go to your control panel, select your HA-IP under 'BladeVPS'.
 Then, click the cogwheel (Advanced Settings) in the upper-right corner and select 'Change Name'.

-What are the default TransIP settings / what kind of traffic does the HA-IP send through?
+What kind of traffic does the HA-IP send through?

 You can change the reverse DNS in the control panel below the header 'Reverse DNS'.
 Select Change DNS in order to enable the option.
 After that you can set the desired reverse DNS.

 Please note!
 A valid reverse DNS has to be a FQDN (Fully Qualified Domain Name)!
 An good example is 'server.domainname.com'.
 Not correct is for example 'haip-server'.

 Can I choose or adjust the IP-address of my HA-IP?